The Ultimate Guide to SLI/SLO

 It's best to start with something simple at first.

-For example, we recommend starting with basic functionality like a login API.
+For example, it's a good idea to start with basic functionality like a login API.

-You don't need to decide on a lot of CUJs right away.
-Three is enough at first.
-You can increase the number gradually.
+There is no need to decide on a large number of CUJs right away.
+Three or so is enough at first.
+You can gradually increase the number.

 Deciding on SLI

-The best place to get the SLI is through the load balancer logs.
+The best place to get the SLI is from the load balancer logs.

 This allows you to get metrics closest to your users.